-- A risk assessment must be carried out beforehand. - Parents will be informed in writing of all the arrangements. - Consent forms will be obtained for the specific activities involved. - Assessing the need for first aid and food hygiene certification.
+- A risk assessment must be carried out beforehand. - Parents will be informed in writing of all the arrangements. - Consent forms will be obtained for the specific activities involved. - There will be workers with first aid and food hygiene certificates with the group.